Starting a brand new AdWords account? See out my checklist for getting started. Your Google AdWords Tutorial:

 In this post, I will cover the basics of Google AdWords account setup and share some tips on recent market changes.

-Here are 7 key steps to creating a new Google AdWords account:
+Here are 7 key steps to creating a successful Google AdWords account:

 1. Establish Campaign Structure